react-cosmos/react-cosmos/CONTRIBUTING.md

 - [React Component Playground](packages/react-component-playground) – Minimal frame for loading and testing React components in isolation
 - [React Querystring Router](packages/react-querystring-router) – Bare router for React components, using query string as props

-The `react-cosmos` repo is the top layer, responsible for offering a minimum configuration ComponentPlayground entry point.
+The `react-cosmos` repo is the top layer, responsible for offering a minimum configuration Component Playground entry point.

 ## Design